 At the same time, tensions among nuclear-armed countries are rising at a quickening pace, amidst circumstances that bear worrisome resemblances to those that brought the devastating world wars of the last century.
-For the first time in the nuclear age we are in a sustained global economic crisis, one that is deepening the gulf between rich and poor in a starkly two tier global economy.
+For the first time in the nuclear age we are in a sustained global economic crisis, one that is deepening the gulf between rich and poor in a starkly two-tier global economy.
 All of this is exacerbated by new kinds of challenges, including approaching limits in easily retrievable resources and the deterioration of ecosystems.
-This new round of great power confrontation is taking place in a world where 16,000 nuclear weapons remain, with 10,000 in military service and 1800 on high alert.
-93% of these weapons are in the arsenals of the United States and Russia, each of which deploys enough nuclear firepower to end global civilization in short order.
-All nuclear-armed states are modernizing their nuclear arsenals, manifesting the intention to sustain them for decades to come.3
+This new round of great power confrontation is taking place in a world where over 14,000 nuclear weapons remain, with more than 9,000 in military service and 1800 on high alert.
+Over 90% of these weapons are in the arsenals of the United States and Russia, each of which deploys enough nuclear firepower to end global civilization in short order.
+All nuclear-armed states are modernizing their nuclear arsenals, manifesting the intention to sustain them for decades to come.

-Nuclear-armed countries spend over \$100 billion per year on nuclear weapons and related costs.
-Those expenditures are expected to increase as nuclear weapons states embark on ambitious plans to modernize their warheads and delivery systems.
+Nuclear-armed countries spend over \$100 billion per year on nuclear weapons and related costs.4 Those expenditures are expected to increase as nuclear weapons states embark on ambitious plans to modernize their warheads and delivery systems.
 Spending on high-tech weapons deepens the divide between rich and poor.
-In 2013, \$1.75 trillion was spent on militaries and armaments-more than the annual income of the bottom third of the world's people.
-Most of the money spent on high tech militaries circulates within a world of military organizations and industries that constitute privileged enclaves within their societies.
+In 2017, \$1.74 trillion was spent on militaries and armaments.
+This sum dwarfs the (still largely unrealized) \$100 billion annually pledged by wealthy countries to help developing countries address climate change, and could go a long way towards meeting the 2015 UN Sustainable Development Goals.6 Most of the money spent on high tech militaries circulates within a world of military organizations and industries that constitute privileged enclaves within their societies.
 This keeps the world on a path where tensions both within and among countries are likely to intensify, and where the main solution offered for social conflict is organized violence.